ThirtySomething/NAS-Information/README.md

 For a DIY [NAS][info_nas] you need an [OS][info_operating_system].
 Here are some potential ones:

+- [CasaOS: Your Personal Cloud OS][os_casaos] - Runs on top of Debian/Ubuntu/Rasperry Pi OS and others
 - [libreCMC][os_librecmc] - The libre Embedded GNU/Linux Distro<sup>1)</sup>, used on [GnuBee][hardware_gnubee]
 - [Openmediavault][os_omv]
 - [Proxmox][os_proxmox] - A hypervisor where you can run any OS in virtual machines